ceph/ceph/doc/rbd/rbd-mirroring.rst

 configured on a per-pool basis within the Ceph clusters.

 The pool configuration steps should be performed on both peer clusters.
-These procedures assume two clusters, named "local" and "remote", are accessible from a single host for clarity.
+These procedures assume two clusters, named "site-a" and "site-b", are accessible from a single host for clarity.

 See the `rbd`_ manpage for additional details of how to connect to different Ceph clusters.

-.. note:: The cluster name in the following examples corresponds to a Ceph configuration file of the same name (e.g. /etc/ceph/remote.conf).
+.. note:: The cluster name in the following examples corresponds to a Ceph configuration file of the same name (e.g. /etc/ceph/site-b.conf).
 See the `ceph-conf`_ documentation for how to configure multiple clusters.

 Enable Mirroring